-The Boykin Spaniel is larger than Cockers.
-This energetic dog makes for a great companion not just for athletic people but for families as well.
-Just like other sporting dog breeds, the Boykin Spaniel adapts easily from being a hunting mate to being a family pet.
+The Boykin Spaniel is larger than the cocker.
+This energetic dog makes a great companion not just for athletic people but for families as well.
+Just like other sporting dog breeds, the Boykin spaniel adapts easily from being a hunting mate to being a family pet.

 Eventually, Mr Alexander L. White came across a stray dog during his walk to the First Presbyterian Church in Spartanburg, South Carolina.
 He then decided to pet the canine and discovered its natural skill for hunting.
-White gave the dog called “Dumpy” to his hunting partner Whit Boykin for training.
-Soon ‘Dumpy’ was mated to a rugged brownish female ‘Singo’ and produced the Boykin Spaniel.
-The Chesapeake Bay Retriever, Cocker, Springer and the American Water Spaniel are believed to be the ancestors of the Boykin Spaniel.
+White gave the dog called ‘Dumpy’ to his hunting partner, Whit Boykin, for training.
+Soon, ‘Dumpy’ was mated to a rugged brownish female named ‘Singo’ and produced the Boykin spaniel.
+The Chesapeake Bay retriever, the cocker, the springer, and the American Water Spaniel are believed to be the ancestors of the Boykin spaniel.

-The Boykin Spaniel is a medium-sized, compactly built sporting canine that can weigh 11 to 18 kg and can grow from 35 to 46 cm at the shoulder.
+The Boykin spaniel is a medium-sized, compactly-built sporting canine that can weigh 11–18 kg and can grow 35–46 cm at the shoulder.
 The Boykin’s head is well-proportioned to its body.
-It has flat dangling ears with oval-shaped eyes in various shades of brown.
-Some Boykin Spaniels have strikingly amber yellow eyes.
+It has flat, dangling ears with oval-shaped eyes in various shades of brown.
+Some Boykin spaniels have strikingly amber yellow eyes.